Yorkshire is home to some fascinating historic buildings – and a few of them are home to all kinds of ghoulish ghosts and sinister sights.

 Carbrook Hall, 537 Attercliffe Common, Sheffield, South Yorkshire, S9 2FJ.

 Burton Agnes Hall

 It’s a picturesque Elizabethan manor house near Driffield, but Burton Agnes Hall has more to it than beautiful rooms and landscaped gardens.
 It’s home to the ghost of Anne Griffith, daughter of Sir Henry Griffith who built the hall.
-She was attacked in 1620 and died.
-Before she passed, she claimed she could never rest unless a part of her could remain in the house so her sisters agreed her head would be severed and stay there forever.
-There have been attempts to throw it away over the years, which woke her angry spirit up, and now it’s believed the skull has been built into the walls of the Great Hall.
+She was attacked and killed in 1620.
+Before she passed, she claimed she could never rest unless a part of her could remain in the house, so her sisters agreed her head would be severed and stay there forever.
+There have been attempts to throw it away over the years, which woke her angry spirit.
+It’s now believed the skull has been built into the walls of the Great Hall.